-How to handle Shopify FedEx shipping if you have Multiple Warehouses?
+How to handle Shopify shipping if you have Multiple Warehouses

-The Shopify FedEx app helps you seamlessly handle shipping if you have multiple shipping locations/warehouses.
+The Shopify Ship, Rate and Track for FedEx helps you seamlessly handle shipping if you have multiple shipping locations/warehouses.

 On this page